 In planning a program of law study, JD and LLM students should consider the requirements for admission to the bar in the jurisdiction where they plan to practice.

 More than forty states, along with the District of Columbia, have adopted the Uniform Bar Exam (UBE) as the primary assessment for licensing attorneys.
 Created by the National Conference of Bar Examiners, the UBE consists of the Multistate Bar Exam (MBE), the Multistate Essay Exam (MEE), and the Multistate Performance Test (MPT).
-The MBE consists of 200 multiple choice questions, the MEE consists of six essay questions, and the MPT consists of two 90-minute lawyering tasks.
+The MBE consists of 200 multiple-choice questions, the MEE consists of six essay questions, and the MPT consists of two 90-minute lawyering tasks.

 The other states administer their own state-specific exams based on the laws of those states.
 Except for Louisiana, these states require the MBE as 40-50% of the applicant’s bar exam score.
 The subjects tested on the MBE are Civil Procedure, Constitutional Law, Contracts (including Sales), Criminal Law & Procedure, Evidence, Real Property, and Torts.